 Architectural elevations were included with this application, which include three single-family attached (townhouse) models.
 There are two 20-foot-wide models, the rear-loaded Magothy and the rear-loaded Live & Work model.
 There is one 24-foot-wide model, the front-loaded Patuxent.
 The 20-foot-wide models are generally located within the center of the northern portion of the subject property, while the 24-foot-wide models are at the exterior of the property.
-It was determined that the building materials are harmonious with the building design.
+It was determined that the building materials are harmonious with the proposed building design.
 High visibility side elevations, which include brick on at least the first floor, have been provided.
-Conditions have been provided herein, requiring the applicant to label the Magothy model as 20 feet wide and the Patuxent model as 24 feet wide on the DSP; to provide an 18-inch watertable of brick, stone, or masonry treatment for the rear elevations of Lots 1 through 10 on Block B; to provide full brick, stone, or masonry treatment on the first floor of the front elevations of Lots 15 through 22 of Block B; to include Lot 15 in Block A as a highly visible lot; and to include window shutters on all highly visible architectural elevations for the site.
+Conditions have been provided herein, requiring the applicant to label the Magothy model as 20 feet wide and the Patuxent model as 24 feet wide on the DSP; to provide full brick, stone, or masonry treatment on the first floor for the rear elevations of Lots 1 through 10 on Block B and the front elevations of Lots 15 through 22 of Block B; to include Lot 15 in Block A as a highly visible lot; and to include window shutters on all highly visible architectural elevations for the site.